Still Life with Candlestick

 Still Life with Candlestick (French: Nature morte aux chandeliers, Nature morte, chandeliers, Nature morte au chandelier, Le chandelier) is an oil painting created in 1922 by the French artist Fernand Léger.

 This painting was stolen on 20 May 2010 from the Musée d'Art Moderne de la Ville de Paris.
 The museum reported the overnight theft of five paintings from its collection, valued at €100 million ($123 million USD), though this figure may be conservative.

 The principal suspect, Vjeran Tomic (nicknamed "Spider-Man" for his ability to scale buildings), was commissioned by antiques dealer Jean-Michel Corvez to steal this painting by Léger.
 In the process, he stole paintings by Picasso, Matisse, Modigliani, and Braque.

 The paintings taken, in addition to Still Life with Chandeliers, were Le pigeon aux petits pois (Dove with Green Peas, or Pigeon with Peas, 1911) by Pablo Picasso, La Pastorale (1906) by Henri Matisse, L'Olivier Près de l'Estaque (Olive Tree near L'Estaque, 1906) by Georges Braque, La Femme à l'Éventail (Woman with a Fan, 1919) by Amedeo Modigliani.
 A window had been smashed and CCTV footage showed a masked man taking the paintings.
-Authorities believe the thief acted alone.
+Authorities believed the thief acted alone.
 The man carefully removed the paintings from their frames, which he left behind.